Step-by-Step Deadfire Modding Tutorial and Tools

 For the civilized way, first, you need to make “override” folder if it isn’t in the Pillars_of_Eternity_Data (C:\Program Files (x86)\Steam\steamapps\common\Pillars of Eternity II\PillarsOfEternityII_Data\override) folder.

-Inside the override folder, make a new folder again named with your mod.
-In this case, “loveable/ friendly/ cute fireball” or anything you like.
+Inside the “override” folder, create a new folder with the name of your mod.
+For instance, “loveable/friendly/cute fireball” or any name you prefer.

 After that, make a new folder named “design” inside your mod folder.
 Last, make a new folder again named “gamedata”.